awan-10/DeepSpeed/docs/_tutorials/onebit-adam.md

 For more details about loading checkpoint, arguement parsing, initialization, forward pass, backward pass, weight update and evaluation, please refer to the [BingBertSQuAD Fine-tuning](/tutorials/bert-finetuning/) tutorial.

-## 1-bit Adam for BERT Pre-training
+## 2. BERT Pre-training with 1-bit Adam

 ### Pre-requisites
 Please refer to [BERT Pre-training](/tutorials/bert-pretraining/) for more details about data downloading and pre-processing.